OliElli/conf2yaml/README.md

 * Specify an alternative directory for a set of Cisco configs with `--root="foo"`.
 Output will be generated in `/yaml/foo`.
 * Output YAML directly to terminal with `--debug`.
-* Override default domain appended to YAML files with `--domain`.
+* Override default domain appended to YAML files with `--domain="foo"`.

 ## Tests